WUAmin/wu-blackhole/README.md

 #### Temporary Notes:
-* Max block size is 50M.
+* Max block size is 20M (50MB to send, 20MB to download using bot).
 Some encryption methods may increase the final file size. be careful about that and do not use max limit.
 * Do not change block size while there is items in queue.

 ### GUI Client
 #### Linux
+~~
 Builing AppImage using Ubuntu 16.04 on docker. ([for more information](https://docs.beeware.org/en/latest/tutorial/tutorial-3.html#creating-your-application-scaffold))
 This `_linux-build.sh` remove old builds.
 ```bash